product_id = 5003374264379variant_id = 34053307203643template_name =

 - Personalised recommendations for your optimal protein intake

-Activate the Amino Acid Test
+Benefits of the Amino Acid Test

 The right composition of amino acids is an important part of a healthy, balanced diet.
 This does not work for everyone in everyday life.
 Some people naturally require a greater intake of amino acids or they consume too few amino acids.
 That is why it is worth checking your levels.